 Live Resin Oil: Live resin is a gooey, yet solid, concentrate.
 However, it can also be converted into an oil and placed into a cartridge.
-Live resin cartridges tend to have fewer cannabinoids, but more terpenes than other kinds of carts.
-Don’t expect to see the same THC percentage as you would with a distillate, or even CO2 oil, cartridge.
+Since live resin is extracted from fresh frozen flower, these kinds of THC cartridges tend to have more terpenes than other kinds of carts, but fewer cannabinoids than something like distillate.
+Don’t expect to see the same THC percentage as you would with a distillate, or even a CO2 oil, cartridge.
 But live resin cartridges are definitely tastier and more flavorful than other options.

 CO2 Oil: CO2 oils are made using a supercritical CO2 extraction method.
 Many people prefer CO2 oils because they are extracted using CO2 instead of potentially dangerous solvents like butane.
 Like live resin oil, and unlike distillate, CO2 oils contain all of the natural cannabinoids and terpenes that would be found in the plant it was extracted from.
 While usually not as flavorful as live resin cartridges, they tend to be a bit more potent.